opencog/docker/opencog/lang-pairs/README.md

 lang-pairs
 ----------
+A container that can be used to count and visualize word-pairs.

 Steps:

+-1: Run `../docker-build.sh -a` and `../docker-build.sh -l` to build
+    the pre-requisite containers.
 0. Copy your text files to `text-files`.
 These will then be automatically copied into the Docker container, to the directory `text/input-files`.